 Badgerdog offers creative writing workshops for adult writers of all age and skill levels in libraries and community centers across Austin.
 Some classes offer a broad survey of literary genres and written forms, while others focus specifically on fiction, poetry, or nonfiction.

-Howson Branch Library
+Twin Oaks Branch Library

-Howson Branch Library
+Old Quarry Branch Library